 In Miami, I love Wynwood as an area.
 Abandoned warehouses are occupied by artists, restaurants, and cafés.
 There is also a mecca of the already present graffiti.
 Brunch at Cecconis in Miami's Soho House is also a must.
 In LA, watching the sunset at the Griffith Observatory is pretty special and I recently discovered the Kayne Griffin Corcoran gallery, the only gallery designed by artist James Turrell.
 I love staying at the Mercer in New York - it's perfect for meetings and excellent service.

 London is a real hub of energy and creativity and plays host to some fantastic designers.
 London has the perfect balance between old and new, from the Victoria and Albert museum through to the modern Serpentine Sackler gallery - it's an inspiring place to live and work.
 I love the mix of people - it's always a source of inspiration for my work.

 Paris is a beautiful city and I spend a lot of time there over the year as it's where we take our collections to market.
 Nothing quite beats the buzz of being there during Fashion Week.
 It's always a great place to catch up with people and I love getting to meet with all our stockists.

 My collections start off with visual imagery that later helps define our mood and intention.
 We create vast moodboards and rework and refine them until we've created our own interpretation.
 Inspiration can come from anywhere, it's important to allow yourself that freedom to let ideas evolve.
-My last collection was a dialogue between 'Kenophobia' and minimalism and that is a vast space to explore!

 I would love to curate a space where design, art and expression all come together to reflect my creative influences and aesthetic and how they influence my designs.